ezhang1218/BIOS-611-Project/README.md

 ## Running Shiny App

-The shiny app allows us to understand the nature of the data through a k-means clustering.
+The shiny app allows us to understand the nature of the data through a k-means clustering, grouping certain continuous variables together given a number of clusters.

 Please start the Shiny app by first launching docker: